This article explains the dynamics of stock certificates in Athennian and how you can manually manage them.

 Generating a Certificate

-To generate a certificate, we need to configure the what Word document template we want to use.
+To generate a certificate, we need to configure the Word document template we want to use as the Certificate Template.
 Navigate to General and then the Compliance sub-menu to find the certificate configuration selector.
 Click it to select an available template.